 Here’s an example of an Oregon chain sharpening kit available on Amazon:

-- Chainsaw chain sharpener kit with a heavy-duty, compact, and compartmentalized case which keeps everything in place and makes it easy to find the tool you need quickly
+- A heavy-duty, compact, and compartmentalized case which keeps everything in place and makes it easy to find the tool you need quickly.

 Prices pulled from the Amazon Product Advertising API on: